 As executive chairman of The Madison Square Garden Company (MSG), James L. Dolan oversees the company's many entities, including its world-famous arena complex, professional sports teams, sports and entertainment networks, and historic showplaces.
-Mr. Dolan also serves as president and chief executive officer of Cablevision Systems Corporation, one of the nation's leading media and telecommunications companies.
+Mr. Dolan also serves as chief executive officer of Cablevision Systems Corporation, one of the nation's leading media and telecommunications companies.

 In his role at The Madison Square Garden Company, Mr. Dolan is responsible for the Company's overall growth strategy and manages all of its operations.
 He also serves as governor to the National Basketball Association and the National Hockey League on behalf of the New York Knicks and Rangers.